These 6 women earned the Silver Star for valor in war

 While World War I saw three women receive the Distinguished Service Cross and three more receive the forerunner to the Silver Star, it isn't the only conflict since 1900 where American servicewomen have been decorated for valor.

-Six women earned the Silver Star for valor for actions since "The War to End All Wars."
+These six women earned the Silver Star for valor for actions since World War I

 1-4.
 Ellen Ainsworth, Mary Roberts, Elaine Roe, and Rita Rourke